juanrtato/software_testing_quality_assurance/A01794818_A6.2/README.md

 # Hotel Management System

 ## Requirements
-Before running the exercises, make sure you have Python 3 installed.
+Before running the application and test, make sure you have Python 3 installed.
 You can install the required dependencies using:

 ```sh
 pip install -r requirements.txt